hyperstack-org/hyperstack/docs/dsl-client/hyper-component.md

 The `params` method gives *read-only* access to each of the scalar params passed to the Component.

-Within a React Component the `param` macro is used to define the parameter signature of the component.
+Within a React Component the `param` method is used to define the parameter signature of the component.
 You can think of params as the values that would normally be sent to the instance's `initialize` method, but with the difference that a React Component gets new parameters when it is rerendered.

-The param macro has the following syntax:
+The param method has the following syntax:

 ```ruby
 param symbol, ...options... # or